-As a result, the financial solvency indicators at the end of 2017 reflect an indebtedness equivalent to 2.2 times the EBITDA operating result of the last twelve months, pro forma.
-Despite the disbursement made for the acquisition, the resulting solvency indicator is similar to the average actually registered in the previous year 2016, evidencing the financial capacity of the business and the stability of Vidrala's equity position.
+As a result, the financial solvency indicators at the end of 2018 reflect an indebtedness equivalent to 1.7 times the EBITDA operating result of the last twelve months, evidencing the financial capacity of the business and the stability of Vidrala's equity position.

-The long-term syndicated financing agreement entered into with a syndicate of nine banks, with an available amount at year-end of Euros 465 million, makes up the bulk of the financing structure.
-The loan falls due on 13 September 2023, and is gradually repayable from 13 November 2019.
-There is a grace period on repayment in 2018, with no obligations to repay principal.
-The average duration of the Group's total financing at the end of 2017 stood at around five years.
+The long-term syndicated financing agreement entered into with a syndicate of nine banks, with an available amount at year-end of Euros 290 million, makes up the bulk of the financing structure.
+The loan falls due on 13 September 2023, and is gradually repayable from 13 September 2021.
+There is a grace period on repayment in 2019, with no obligations to repay principal.
+The information contained in note 15 "Financial Debts" of the annual accounts reflects the Company's best estimate of the amortization of principal of loans and loans received.
+The average duration of the Group's total financing at the end of 2018 stood at around four years.